 Lastly we want you to give yourself time to take learn at your pace because everyone learns at a different pace.

 Get to know our voice department staff by checking out their instructor profile pages.
 If you find an instructor you are interested in please sign up for a free trial lesson and see what they are all about in person.
 If you need help picking an instructor don’t hesitate to contact us and we will gladly help you find the best instructor that fits your needs.

-Learning how to play a musical instrument or singing has very many benefits to anyone no matter what age or music goal they have.
+Learning how to sing has very many benefits to anyone no matter what age or music goal they have.
 Here is a small sample size of some of the benefits that are obtained due learning and playing music.

 Music requires combined engagement from the different areas of the brain.
 Your ability to think logically, to judge, and to be critical has to be active.
 As a result, you are enhancing your ability to spontaneously think in a more creative way.